xiegeo/modbusone/README.md

     // So we use a goroutine to start it and continue setting up our demo. go client.Serve(handlerGenerator("client"))
     go func() {
-        //A server is Started to same way as a client err := server.Serve(handlerGenerator("server"))
+        // A server is Started to same way as a client err := server.Serve(handlerGenerator("server"))
         // Do something with the err here.
         // For a command line app, you probably want to terminate.